 The Company expects deferred incentive awards to constitute a significant component of employees' total compensation and to be designed to protect the Company's long term interests and align with shareholders' interests.
-Notwithstanding this, our 'pay for performance' philosophy means that where a variable award is not appropriate, none will be paid and every year a proportion of our eligible population receives no variable compensation.
+Notwithstanding this, our 'pay for performance' philosophy means that where a variable award is not appropriate, none will be paid, and every year a portion of our eligible population receives no variable compensation.

-Members of the Company's Operating Committee are subject to an Equity Ownership Commitment.
-As part of this, Operating Committee members are required to hold common stock and equity awards equal to a percentage of common stock received from equity awards (less allowances for the payment of any option exercise price and taxes) granted to them for service on the Operating Committee.
+Members of the Company's Operating Committee are subject to an Equity Ownership Commitment, pursuant to whichthey are required to hold common stock and equity awards equal to a percentage of common stock received from equity awards (less allowances for the payment of any option exercise price and taxes) granted to them for service on the Operating Committee.